dainyl/fabric-client-wrapper/DOCUMENTATION.md

 -   `transactionProposalRequest` **TransactionProposalRequest** The arguments for the transaction proposal request
     -   `transactionProposalRequest.chaincodeId` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** The id of the channel
     -   `transactionProposalRequest.targets` **[Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)&lt;[Peer](#peer)>?** The peers to use for the transaction proposal, falls back to the peers in the channel if unspecified
+    -   `transactionProposalRequest.txId` **TransactionID?** TransactionID object with the transaction id and nonce.
+One will be generated automatically if not supplied
     -   `transactionProposalRequest.fcn` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)?** The function to be called on the chaincode, defaults to 'invoke'
     -   `transactionProposalRequest.args` **[Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)&lt;[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)>?** The arguments to suppied to the chaincode function
     -   `transactionProposalRequest.transientMap` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)?** Map that can be used by the chaincode during intialization, but not saved in the ledger.
 Data such as cryptographic information for encryption can be passed to the chaincode using this technique